tsutomi/antonello.provenza.no/_posts/2024-01-08-refactoring-with-domain-driven-design-and-fig-strangler.md

 ---
 layout: single
-title: "Refactoring Applications with Domain-Driven Design and Fig Strangler Pattern"
+title: Refactoring Applications with Domain-Driven Design and Fig Strangler Pattern
-date: 2024-01-08 21:34
 tags: [domain-driven-design, refactoring, architecture, patterns]
 category: architecture
 excerpt: "Migrating from a monolithic application to a microservices architecture using Domain-Driven Design might be complex and can be done in phases."